nswerner/handmade/NOTES.md

     6) -COMPLETE- ProductShow: Can't get li opacity to stay at 1 on selected

-    7) -HACKY COMPLETE- Modal isn't perfectly centered, it's slightly to the right
+    7) -COMPLETE (HACKY)- Modal isn't perfectly centered, it's slightly to the right
         - I am using multiple divs, one at top: 50%, left: 50%; and the inner with an odd translation of ~(-11%, -7%);
         - .or class is translated something like %1000;